Pharmacy Practice 2 PG (9406.2)

 - The format and content of the additional assessment will be comparable to the failed assessment.

-- If a student successfully passed the additional assessment, the mark for the final oral exam will be upgraded to 50% and overall unit grade to be calculated accordingly
+- If a student successfully passes the additional assessment, the mark for the final oral exam will be upgraded to 50% and overall unit grade calculated accordingly.

 - If a student does not attend the additional assessment or failed the additional assessment, the fail grade will be award for the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.